hotwax/oms-documentation/documents/retail-operations/job-manager/troubleshooting/duplicate-job-scheduled.md

 2. Data duplication or redundancy due to duplicated jobs.
 3. Interrupted job flow affecting the order life cycle.

-#### Scenario: Overlapping Jobs Causing system performance issues
+#### Scenario: Overlapping Jobs Causing System Performance Issues
-For example, In the Job Manager app, we have two jobs: Approve Order, which means, approves the orders in created status after checking the requisite criteria and Approve Sales Order, which acts the same as Approve Order but has a different attribute (field) values.
+For example, In the Job Manager app, we have two jobs: `Approve Order`, which means, approves the orders that are in in `created` status after checking the requisite criteria, and `Approve Sales Order`, which acts as the same as `Approve Order` but has a different attribute (field) values.
-Let’s suppose we have scheduled the approve orders job every 5 minutes and approve sales orders in every 15 minutes This collectively means we have two jobs: one is ready to run 5 minutes after the previous run, whereas the other is ready to run from now every 15 minutes.
+Let’s suppose we have scheduled the `approve orders` job every 5 minutes and `approve sales orders` every 15 minutes This collectively means we have two jobs: one is ready to run 5 minutes after the previous run, whereas the other is ready to run from now every 15 minutes.
 These two jobs will overlap every 15 minutes and may result in system performance issues.
 Additionally, the collision of these jobs may interrupt the job flow.

 ## Step-by-Step Troubleshooting Process: